-(a) The written submission shall be evaluated for a total of 100 marks, by both the Supervisor as well as the Second Reader.
-The marks secured for the written submission shall be the average of the two.

-(b) The student shall make a presentation of their research work to the Supervisor at least one week before the final submission.
+- (a) The written submission shall be evaluated for a total of 100 marks, by both the Supervisor as well as the Second Reader.
+The marks secured for the written submission shall be the average of the two. - (b) The student shall make a presentation of their research work to the Supervisor at least one week before the final submission.
 The presentation carries 35 marks.

-(c) The student shall submit a progress report at the end of the second trimester as per the guidelines circulated by the LL.M.
+- (c) The student shall submit a progress report at the end of the second trimester as per the guidelines circulated by the LL.M.
 Chair.
 The progress report carries 15 marks and shall be evaluated by the Supervisor.

-(d) Three hard copies of final written submission shall be submitted to AAD.
-In addition to this, the student is required to submit a soft copy on the online portal on the date of submission of the hard copies.

-(e) If the student does not submit the dissertation within the stipulated time, they will have to compulsorily apply for re-admission in the next Academic Year.

-(f) If a student fails their Dissertation, they will have to re-submit the Dissertation within one month from the date of declaration of results.

-(g) If a student is found to have engaged in plagiarism or any other academic malpractices, including use of generative AI tools in writing the dissertation, they will have to resubmit the dissertation in the next trimester (i.e., first trimester of the next Academic Year), as per the deadline provided by AAD.

-(f) In cases of plagiarism or any other academic malpractice in a dissertation, the procedure mentioned in rule 5.6 of the AER shall be followed.
+If a student fails to submit the progress report within the deadline notified by the Academic Administration Department, they will be awarded zero marks for the progress report. - (d) Three hard copies of final written submission shall be submitted to AAD.
+In addition to this, the student is required to submit a soft copy on the online portal on the date of submission of the hard copies. - (e) If the student does not submit the dissertation within the stipulated time, they will have to compulsorily apply for re-admission in the next Academic Year. - (f) If a student fails their Dissertation, they will have to re-submit the Dissertation within one month from the date of declaration of results. - (g) If a student is found to have engaged in plagiarism or any other academic malpractices, including use of generative AI tools in writing the dissertation, they will have to resubmit the dissertation in the next trimester (i.e., first trimester of the next Academic Year), as per the deadline provided by AAD. - (f) In cases of plagiarism or any other academic malpractice in a dissertation, the procedure mentioned in rule 5.6 of the AER shall be followed.